 Examples of Analytical Thinking with the Broken Window

 You can create a valid argument with either Inductive or deductive reasoning and still have a false or inaccurate conclusion.
-The first step is to determine whether they are using a deductive or inductive argument.
-The easiest why to tell is how the conclusion is stated.
+The first step is to determine what type of argument is being used, deductive or inductive.
+The easiest way to tell what kind of argument is being used is by how the conclusion is stated.

 A “deductive argument” presents its outcome as absolutes or “proofs certain.”
 In contrast, the conclusion of an inductive argument shows its answer in terms of probabilities.
 The accuracy of either type depends on the accuracy of the propositions.
 If you build an argument on invalid assumptions, it results in a false conclusion.